 Alcohol affects the central nervous system.
 It can cause a person to feel sluggish, sleepy, and uncoordinated.

-Alcohol can affect your sense of balance, your ability to focus, and depth perception.
-Thus, it is generally advisable for the boat operator and everyone on the boat to abstain from alcohol consumption.
+Alcohol can affect your sense of balance, your ability to focus, and your depth perception.
+Thus, it is generally advisable for the boat operator and everyone to abstain from alcohol consumption.

 Alcohol can also make a person impulsive and cause them to take unnecessary risks.
 Refer to Alcohol’s Effects on the Body to learn more about how alcohol can affect you.

 Other than that, there are also a few health risks associated with boating while being drunk.
 One of such associated health risks is hypothermia.
-It may come as a surprise to you, but yes, hypothermia can even occur on warm lakes.
+It may surprise you, but hypothermia can even occur on warm lakes.

 Hypothermia is when an individual’s body loses heat at a rapid pace such that a person’s body is unable to function correctly.